nospaceships/node-raw-socket/README.md

  * `buffer` - A [Node.js][nodejs] `Buffer` object containing the data received, the buffer will be sized to fit the data received, that is the `length` attribute of buffer will specify how many bytes were received
- * `address` - Dotted quad formatted source IP address of the message, e.g "192.168.1.254"
+ * `address` - For IPv4 raw sockets the dotted quad formatted source IP address of the message, e.g `192.168.1.254`, for IPv6 raw sockets the compressed formatted source IP address of the message, e.g.
+   `fe80::a00:27ff:fe2a:3427`

 The following example prints received messages in hexadecimal to the console: